hallettj/hallettj.github.com/source/_posts/2014-08-02-javascript-generators-and-functional-reactive-programming.markdown

 event the search result list will just stop updating.

-Getting synchronous-style functional reactive programming to work well would require stateless, reentrant generators.
-ES6 generators are stateful: every invocation of a generator changes the way that it will behave on the next
+Getting synchronous-style functional reactive programming to work well would require immutable, reentrant generators.
+ES6 generators are stateful: every invocation of a generator changes the way that it will behave on the next invocation.
+In other words, a generated is mutated on every invocation:
-invocation:

 {% highlight js %}
 var gen = function*() {